-For parts of sufficient size, average or local thickness or both shall be determined from thickness measurements by following the procedures set out in ISO 7599.
+For parts of sufficient size, average or local thickness or both shall be determined from thickness measurements by following the procedures of ISO 7599.
 For small parts, the number of measuring areas may be reduced.

 The measurements shall be made on the significant surfaces but not within 5 mm of contact marks or close to a sharp edge.